hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-network.md

 If you have multiple NICs, you can aggregate the multiple interfaces into a single logical *bonded* interface

 For example, if you run `ifconfig` on your KVM host and you see `em1/em2` or `eth1/ethx` interfaces, you create a bonded interface on the KVM host.
-If you don’t want bond the interfaces, make sure `emx` or `ethx` is in the interfaces files.
+If you do not want bond the interfaces, make sure `emx` or `ethx` is in the interfaces files.

 To create a bond on the KVM host :